gxwangupc/FAAL/README.md

-# Code for the RemoteSensing2020 manuscript 'Hyperspectral Image Classification with Feature-Oriented Adversarial Active Learning'.
+# Code for the RemoteSensing2020 article 'Hyperspectral Image Classification with Feature-Oriented Adversarial Active Learning'.
 ---------------------------------------------
 * Here I provide the Tensorflow implementation for FAAL.